muhammadmustf564-cyber/CCNA-Lab-Portfolio/Switching/README.md

 Configured and verified **VLANs, trunk links, and Spanning Tree Protocol (STP)** on a redundant Cisco switching topology using Packet Tracer.
 The lab demonstrates **Layer 2 loop prevention, Root Bridge selection, port roles, and alternate/blocking paths**.

 **Tools:** Cisco Packet Tracer | Cisco IOS

+# ```🔗 EtherChannel Lab```

+A hands-on Cisco Packet Tracer lab demonstrating the configuration and verification of **EtherChannel** between Cisco switches.
+Multiple physical links were bundled into a single logical **Port-Channel** and configured as a trunk to carry traffic from multiple VLANs.

+The lab includes **VLAN configuration, EtherChannel formation, trunk verification, connectivity testing, and failover testing** by shutting down a member link.
+The remaining links maintained connectivity, demonstrating EtherChannel **redundancy and fault tolerance**.

+**Skills:** EtherChannel · Port-Channel · VLANs · Trunking · Redundancy · Failover Testing · Cisco IOS Verification